 Q. 6.
 What is a communication device?

 Ans.
-Communication device creates link between sending and receiving device.
-Modem is a popular communication device.
+Communication device creates a link between sending and receiving device.
+A modem is a popular communication device.

 Q. 7.
 What is transmission media?